eggheadio/eggheadio-course-notes/flexbox-fundamentals/notes/egghead_flexbox-fundamentals.md

 Flexbox is a layout mode in CSS.
 This layout type makes it easy for developers to display content in various ways.

-Since browsers display content vertically – *from top to bottom* – by default, the Flexbox layot mode gives devs more "flexibility" with how their content is displayed on the front-end.
+Since browsers display content vertically – *from top to bottom* – by default, the Flexbox layout mode gives devs more "flexibility" with how their content is displayed on the front-end.

 ### Well, we know what CSS is, *but, what's a "layout mode?"* Here's a refresher: